AlexanderMakarov/activitywatch-ets/README.md

 - [x] Add to Strategy 'in_skip_events_with_key_value' or 'in_key_value_skip' property to skip "app=unknown" events.
 - [x] Restore 'ignore_hints' in 'get_activities.py'.
 - [x] Separate "strategy activity" and "result activity".
 - [x] Add ability for activities within `in_trustable_boundaries` not "whole" strategies keep track "max cut from left/right".
 - [x] Add ability to change strategies in `analyze_activities_per_strategy`.
 - [x] Add "in_only_if_window_app" to strategies (similar to out_only_not_afk).
+- [ ] Extend "in_only_if_window_app" to take into account "title" - like for Jira in browser should be opened tab with relevant ID in the title.
 - [ ] Keep exact events in result activities.
 - [ ] Complete get_activities.py
 - [ ] Try it for myself.
 Adjust `STRATEGIES` and code if need.